POSSESSION + DISTRIBUTION

 Defending drug cases successfully demands a great deal of knowledge and patience from a Philadelphia criminal defense attorney.
 Effective plea bargaining requires the ability to be both aggressive and understanding in negotiations for what will best serve a client’s interests.
 Knowledge of the workings of narcotics squads and law enforcement agencies is critical, which the team at the Law Office of Lloyd Long have unmatched experience in.

 We have handled drug cases effectively in Philadelphia from both a prosecution and defense perspective, and can call upon our substantial knowledge of the criminal justice system to benefit our clients, whether they are seeking a reduction or a dismissal or wish to go to trial.

 If you or a loved one have been charged with an oxycodone offense, or a separate criminal drug penalty, then contact Philadelphia criminal defense attorney Lloyd Long right away.
 We will fight for your rights, no matter the severity of your case.
 We will assess your case and counsel you on the most appropriate actions to take, keeping you informed every step of the way.

 We will not rest until your rights as a defendant are protected.
 Our attorneys recently won the largest ever oxycodone case in the state of Pennsylvania.
 And he will use the same experience and tenacity in fighting for you.

-Penalties for Methamphetamine Possession in Philadelphia
+Penalties for Oxycodone Possession in Philadelphia

 Penalties and sentencing for unlawful possession of oxycodone are controlled by Title 35 of the Pennsylvania Penal Code.